Pork Chops Ole

 IMG_7008

 My mom passed this recipe on to me and it’s really tasty.
-Hubby loves it.
-In fact, we both love anything with green peppers and onions.
+Love anything with green peppers and onions.
 And cheese.
 Don’t forget the cheese.
 Comfort food at its best.
 This is a good dish for those cool evenings.
 Ignore that blood seeping out, it will cook down.

 Start off by pan browning your pork chops.
 I used 4 pork chops the first time I made this, but only 3 this time.
 So you can add more or less.